mejustdev/Project-Social-Network/README.md

 ```

 Or you can leave it to merge and push updates from another branch.
-Make any changes you need on your main branch and merge those into your production branch.
+Make any changes you need on your main branch and merge those into your production branch

 ```bash
 git checkout production